 As a cross-sectional survey without longitudinal data, the National Assessment is able to document school conditions and practices.
 It can report on achievement results.
 But it cannot properly be used to establish direct cause-and-effect relationships.
 Still, over the past three decades, NAEP has been part of two important research endeavors- exploring changes in the black-white test score gap since 1970 and seeking to establish the impact of state-level reforms during the 1990s.
-By monitoring achievement well, NAEP has provided sound data for researchers to use. -NAEP results have been critical in identifying research hypotheses.
+By monitoring achievement well, NAEP has provided sound data for researchers to use.
+NAEP results have been critical in identifying research hypotheses.
 Its contextual variables have added valuable information.
-Its large data sets have been combined with other information to tease out meaning and policy implications, though NAEP's own reports have properly steered clear of these activities.
+Its large data sets have been combined with other information to tease out meaning and policy implications, though NAEP's own reports have properly steered clear of these activities

 The Governing Board believes that by doing its main task of monitoring educational achievement well NAEP can make a valuable contribution to education research.
-The NCES program of secondary analysis grants for researchers to analyze NAEP data should continue.
-Educational researchers Researchers should be involved, under the auspices of NCES, in developing NAEP background questionnaires, validity studies, and other data collection efforts to carry out the provisions of this framework.
+Researchers should be involved, under the auspices of NCES, in developing NAEP contextual questionnaires, validity studies, and other data collection efforts to carry out the provisions of this framework.